 Laser communication for CubeSats

-One of the early talks on the first day was given by Bert Monna, CEO of satsearch member Hyperion Technologies.
+One of the early talks on the first day was given by Bert Monna, CEO of satsearch member Hyperion Technologies, now a part of AAC Clyde Space.

 The talk was entitled “How laser communication will change the CubeSat market” and provided insights into how optical transmission can help address the growing need for greater bandwidth to and from orbit.